Ken Dryden: Personal life and death

 Dryden and his wife Lynda had two children and four grandchildren.
 He was a first cousin, twice removed, of Murray Murdoch, another former NHL player and a longtime coach of the Yale Bulldogs hockey team, and Andrew Dryden Blair, who played on the 1931–32 Leafs Stanley Cup winning team.
 His older brother, Dave, also played in the NHL and the World Hockey Association (WHA) as a goaltender from 1961 to 1980.
-On March 20, 1971, he played in a home game against his brother who was a backup goaltender at the time for the Buffalo Sabres.
+On March 20, 1971, he played in a home game against his brother who was a backup goaltender at the time for the Buffalo Sabres; the game ended with the two skating to center ice and shaking hands.
 The siblings would face each other eight times in total (six games in the regular season and two in the playoffs).
 He also had a sister, Judy, who worked as a nurse.

+Dryden's daughter-in-law Tammy Lee Shewchuk won a gold medal as a member of Canada's national team at the 2002 Winter Olympics, and her US-born son Hunter Dryden (Ken's grandson) signed with the Victoria Grizzlies junior hockey team in July 2026.

 On September 5, 2025, Dryden died from cancer in Toronto at the age of 78.